GoranSuvacarev/nail-salon-frontend/README.md

 # Nail Salon Frontend

-A modern web application for nail salon appointment management built with Next.js, TypeScript, and Tailwind CSS.

-## Features

 ### Customer Features
 - Browse available services with category filtering
 - View staff members and their profiles